 American University’s (AU) Discover the World of Communication program, developed by the School of Communication’s Sarah Menke-Fish and taught by various faculty each summer, combines forces with the National Student Leadership Conference to teach students from all over the world about journalism, scriptwriting, photography, broadcasting, gaming, music entertainment and public speaking as well as leadership.

-About 400 students participate in Washington at AU, and more than 100 are enrolled in the West Coast location, the University of California-Berkeley.
-The 2015 Washington program runs from mid-June to mid-July and the 2015 California workshops are in early August.
+About 600 students participate in Washington at AU, and more than 100 are enrolled in the West Coast location, the University of California-Berkeley.
+The 2017 Washington program runs from late June to late July, and the 2017 California workshops are in late July and early August.
 The hallmarks of the program: engagement and immersion.

 In the journalism workshops, students write news and feature stories.
-In the first session this year, they took several field trips to news outlets (including NBC studios) and got hands-on practice in interviewing throughout the Metro area to write articles for our website, the Teen Observer (teenobserver.com).
-This year, we also met with the director of the Student Press Law Center in the Washington, D.C., program.
+They take several field trips to news outlets (including NBC studios) and get hands-on practice in interviewing throughout the Metro area to write articles for our website, the Teen Observer (teenobserver.com).

 High-school journalists in the Berkeley Sportswriting class took a tour of the Cal radio station, KALX 90.7 FM, in 2015, with the assistant sports director, David Straub, below center, who talked about his love of hockey and how he grew his research skills to now cover Cal’s football, basketball and baseball games on-air.